 He also said he was a big supporter of the Republican candidate for President and that pulled him straight into the White House after victory.

 And finally he called himself entrepreneurial (I later found out he started a knitting company to make socks for men, and again I am not kidding).

-While he definitely puffed out himself in presenting his background as someone believing he is on the right side of history and ahead of his time, something about his self-promotion seemed off, especially compared to the quality of other speakers in prior sessions in the Ethics Village.
+While he puffed himself up like a giant balloon that believes he is on the right side of history and ahead of his time, something about this wildly self-promoting character was off… especially compared to the quality of other speakers in prior sessions in the Ethics Village.

-For the next 30 minutes or so Josh rattled randomly about personal life philosophy like basic water-cooler tactics and how surprised he was to find out the 1800s-era White House is physically small.
+For the next 30 minutes or so Josh rattled randomly about personal life philosophy.
+He suggested hanging around the coffee station or water-cooler is his management strategy.
+And he was surprised to find out an 1800s-era White House is physically small.

-For someone repeatedly claiming he was able to see into the future, it was the opposite of substance.
-Imagine travelling all the way to a conference, sitting down to hear the “head of cyber” for a national government, and getting a presentation like this:
+For someone repeatedly claiming he was able to see into the future, everything said was the opposite of substance or prediction.
+Imagine traveling all the way to a conference, sitting down to hear the “head of cyber” for a national government, and getting a presentation that sounded like this: